dsaidgovsg/airflow-pipeline/README.md

 To start, use only the `docker-compose.yml` file i.e. `docker-compose -p afp -f docker-compose.yml up --build -d`

+To start with Macvlan networking mode, use only the `docker-compose.macvlan.yml` file i.e. `docker-compose -p afp -f docker-compose.macvlan.yml up --build -d`

 To bring the containers up for development, use also the `docker-compose.override.yml`.
 This will additionally create a volume at `./dags` and mounted in the container at `/airflow/dags`, allowing you to do edit the DAG files directly on your development machine and having them updated with the container immediately.